CVE-2024-58319: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Kentico Xperience

 Technical Analysis

-CVE-2024-58319 is a reflected cross-site scripting vulnerability identified in Kentico Xperience, a widely used web content management and digital experience platform.
+CVE-2024-58319 is a reflected cross-site scripting vulnerability found in Kentico Xperience, a widely used web content management system.
 The vulnerability arises from improper neutralization of input during web page generation within the Pages dashboard widget configuration dialog.
-Specifically, the application fails to adequately sanitize user-supplied input before reflecting it back in the administrative interface, enabling attackers to craft malicious URLs or payloads that inject executable JavaScript code.
-When an administrative user accesses the maliciously crafted link or interacts with the affected widget, the injected script executes in their browser context.
-This can lead to session hijacking, credential theft, unauthorized actions performed with administrative privileges, or redirection to malicious sites.
-The vulnerability is exploitable remotely without requiring any authentication or privileges, but it does require user interaction (clicking or visiting a crafted URL).
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, user interaction required, and low scope impact.
-No known exploits have been reported in the wild, and no official patches or mitigations have been published as of now.
-Given the administrative nature of the affected interface, successful exploitation could have significant consequences for the confidentiality and integrity of the affected systems.
-The vulnerability highlights the importance of proper input validation and output encoding in web applications, especially in administrative modules.
+An attacker can craft a malicious URL or input that, when accessed by an administrative user, causes the injected script to execute in their browser context.
+This can lead to theft of session cookies, unauthorized actions performed with administrative privileges, or redirection to malicious sites.
+The vulnerability does not require prior authentication, making it accessible to unauthenticated attackers, but it does require user interaction, such as clicking a malicious link.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:A), and no impact on confidentiality, integrity, or availability directly (VC:N, VI:N, VA:N), but with scope limited (S:L) and security impact limited (SI:L).
+No known exploits have been reported in the wild, and no official patches have been linked yet, though remediation is expected from the vendor.
+This vulnerability highlights the importance of input validation and output encoding in web applications, especially in administrative interfaces that are high-value targets for attackers.

 Potential Impact